AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - An interface for and various implementations of different personalisation group criteria (e.g. "time of day", "day of week")
 - Implementation of the following criteria:
+	- Authentication status
+    - Cookie key presence/absence and value matching
     - Day of week
+    - Session key presence/absence and value matching
     - Time of day
-    - Cookie key presence/absence and value matching
-    - Session key presence/absence and value matching
-	- Authentication status
+	- Umbraco member group
+	- Umbraco member type
 - An extensible mechanism to allow other criteria to be created and loaded from other assemblies
 - A property editor with associated angular controllers/views that provide the means of configuring personalisation groups based on the available criteria
 - A single extension method on IPublishedContent named ShowToVisitor() that allows checking if the content should be available for the current site visitor